Lachin District: Demographics

 In 1981, the population was 51,000, counting 121 settlements.
-12 of these settlements were Kurdish.
+9 of these settlements were Kurdish.

 In 1989, the population was a total of 47,339 people.

 History

 It was originally known as Abdalyar or Abdallyar (after the Turkic Abdal tribe).
 It was granted town status in 1923 and renamed Lachin (a Turkic first name meaning falcon) in 1926.
 Between 1923 and 1929, Lachin was established as the Kurdistan Uyezd, an autonomous Soviet district.

 The district has one city, one settlement (Gayghi settlement) and 125 villages.
-It is located in the south west of Azerbaijan and is predominantly mountainous.
+It is located in the south-west of Azerbaijan and is predominantly mountainous.
 The district shares borders with Kalbajar district in the north, Khojaly, Shusha and Khojavand districts in the east, Gubadli district in the south and Armenia in the west.

 Lachin district is an administrative rayon in the Republic of Azerbaijan.
 Established in 1930.
 Situated in the Lesser Caucasus, in the south-west of Azerbaijan.
 Bordered by Armenia on the west.
 It occupies an area of 1835 km2, while the population is 68,900 (as of 01.01.2006).
 The capital is the city of Lachin.

 The area is mountainous.
 Lachin extends to the south-western slope of Karabakh ridge on the east, to the south-eastern slope of Mikhtokan ridge on the north, to Karabakh plateau on the south-west.
 The highest point is the Qızılboga mountain (3594 m).
 Jurassic-anthropogenic sediments are spread.
 The rayon has mineral resources such as mercury, polymetals, building materials, Narzan-type mineral water springs.
-Mild warm and cold climate with dry winter prevails over the most of the area.
+Mild warm and cold climate with dry winters prevails over most of the area.
 The average temperature is from -10-0 C in January, to 10-22 C in July.
 Annual precipitation is 600-900 mm.
 The rayon's river is Hakari and its tributaries.
 The most spread soil types are sod mountainous-meadow, brown mountainous-forest and carbonate mountainous-black.
 The vegetation comprises bushy and rare woods, deciduous mountain forests (oak, hornbeam, beech), sub-alpine and alpine meadows.

 Lachin is an agricultural region.
 Cattle-breeding occupies has a major place in its economy.